zeromq/libcurve/README.md

 This project uses the [CLASS (C Language Style for Scalabilty)](http://rfc.zeromq.org/spec:21) guide for code style.

-To report an issue, use the [libcurve issue tracker](https://github.com/zeromq/libcurve/issues) at github.com.
+To report an issue, use the [Curve issue tracker](https://github.com/zeromq/libcurve/issues) at github.com.

 <A name="toc2-33" title="Dependencies" />
 ## Dependencies